 The cross-government definition of domestic violence and abuse is:

-Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+‘Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.’

 - Behaviour deemed as controlling, which can include financial abuse

 - Sexual abuse

-- Emotional / psychological abuse
+- Emotional and/or psychological abuse

-- Harassment & stalking
+- Harassment and stalking

 - Forced marriage

-- Female genital mutilation
+- Female genital mutilation (FGM)

 - Honour-based abuse

 Every case of domestic assault and domestic violence will be treated individually, taking into account both the complete context of the assault charge together with the alleged physical and emotional factors.
 Aggravating factors – such as previous convictions and the impact on children – will be considered, as will the history of the relationship.

 Other relevant facts surrounding the case will also be assessed, which may include:

 - The influence of drugs

 The maximum sentence depends on the nature of the case and the severity of the offence and not on the expressed wishes of the victim.